Ray and Anne Ortlund: Ministry

-Raymond C. Ortlund Sr.'s first work as a pastor was in Christiana, Pennsylvania and, following that, at East Glenville Church, Scotia, New York.
+Raymond C. Ortlund Sr.'s first work as a pastor was in Christiana, Pennsylvania, and, following that, at East Glenville Community Church, Glenville, New York.
 He was part of a two-month pastor exchange program in 1959, when he worked in England.
-Returning from England, Ray served as Senior Pastor at Lake Avenue Congregational Church in Pasadena, California from September 1959 to the late 1970s.
+Returning from England, Ray served as senior pastor at Lake Avenue Congregational Church in Pasadena, California, from September 1959 to the late 1970s.
 The Sunday morning services at Lake Avenue Congregational Church were broadcast over radio station KRLA.
 After 20 years at Lake Avenue, Ray and Anne founded Renewal Ministries, and they traveled around the world teaching about renewal and revival among God's churches.
 As a special speaker, Ray was a key part of the revival movement at Wheaton College in 1970.
-He also served as a teaching pastor at Mariner's Church in Newport Beach, California in the 1980s.
+He also served as a teaching pastor at Mariner's Church in Newport Beach, California, in the 1980s.
 For a number of years, Ortlund wrote a weekly column for the Pasadena Star-News called Out of a Pastor's Study.

-Anne was the organist for the Old Fashioned Revival Hour radio broadcast with Dr. Charles E. Fuller and The Joyful Sound program.
-In addition to her many books, she wrote a number of hymns, including "Macedonia," which was selected as the theme hymn for Billy Graham's World Congress on Evangelism in Berlin in 1966.
+Anne was the organist for the Old Fashioned Revival Hour radio broadcast with Charles E. Fuller and The Joyful Sound program.
+In addition to her many books, she wrote a number of hymns, including "Macedonia", which was selected as the theme hymn for Billy Graham's World Congress on Evangelism in Berlin in 1966.

-Ray hosted the Haven of Rest radio broadcast (now called Haven Today) for 19 years.

-The National Religious Broadcasters Hall of Fame inducted Ray in 2008 for his years of hosting the Haven of Rest.
+Ray hosted the Haven of Rest radio broadcast (now called Haven Today) from 1989–2000.
+The National Religious Broadcasters Hall of Fame inducted Ray in 2008 for his years of hosting the program.

 Personal

-Ray was born in Des Moines, Iowa to Swedish-American parents, and was the youngest of five children.
+Ray was born in Des Moines, Iowa, to Swedish American parents, and was the youngest of five children.
 He served in the US Navy in World War II for three and a half years.
 Ray and Anne met at a prayer group at the University of Redlands in 1944, during a home stay between deployments.
-After the war, they were married at the Fourth Presbyterian Church in Washington, D.C. and honeymooned in the Shenandoah Valley.
-Anne is the daughter of U.S. Brigadier General Joseph B. Sweet.
-Their son Raymond C. Ortlund, Jr. took over Renewal Ministries and serves as President of the organization, and served as the founding pastor of Immanuel Church in Nashville, Tennessee.
+After the war, they were married at the Fourth Presbyterian Church in Washington, D.C., and honeymooned in the Shenandoah Valley.
+Anne was the daughter of U.S. Brigadier General Joseph B. Sweet.
+Their son Raymond C. Ortlund Jr. took over Renewal Ministries and serves as president of the organization, and served as the founding pastor of Immanuel Church in Nashville, Tennessee.
 Raymond Ortlund Jr.'s youngest son Gavin Ortlund runs a YouTube apologetics channel called TruthUnites.

 Death

 Ray died on July 22, 2007, after a long battle with pulmonary fibrosis, a lung disease.
-Two memorial services were held; one at Saint Andrew's Presbyterian in Church in Newport Beach on July 27, 2007, and the second at Lake Avenue Congregational Church on July 28, 2007.
+Two memorial services were held; one at Saint Andrew's Presbyterian Church in Newport Beach on July 27, 2007, and the second at Lake Avenue Congregational Church on July 28, 2007.
 Anne died in 2013 following several years with kidney disease and bone cancer.